RiverNetworkOff/Survival/README.md

-# Survival
+# RiverNetwork Survival

-No Code Just Issues
+This Repository is here so that everyone can post issues about the server for us to fix!